Transport coefficients of chiral fluid dynamics using low-energy effective models: Chiral Effective Models

 \section{Chiral Effective Models}

-In this paper, we use two well-known low-energy effective chiral models as ingredients to our chiral fluid dynamics, the linear sigma model coupled with constituent quarks (LSMq) and the Nambu-Jona-Lasinio (NJL) model.
+In this paper, we use two well-known low-energy effective chiral models as ingredients to our chiral fluid dynamics, the LSMq and the NJL model.
 They provide the medium-dependent effective mass that will will serve as an input in the following kinetic theory description we provide to compute transport coefficients.

 The LSMq, also known as the quark-meson model, was shown to be very suitable for the study of the chiral transition \cite{lee-book}.
-As argued, originally, in Ref. \cite{Pisarski:1983ms}, QCD with two flavors of massless quarks belongs to the same universality class as the $O(4)$ LSM, exhibiting the same qualitative behavior at criticality.
+As argued, originally, in Ref. \cite{Pisarski:1983ms}, QCD with two flavors of massless quarks belongs to the same universality class as the $O(4)$ LSM, exhibiting the same qualitative behavior at criticality (see, however, Ref. \cite{Fejos:2024bgl} for a different perspective).
 The LSMq has also the good feature of being renormalizable \cite{Lee:1968da}, even though this is not necessary for an effective model, and reproduces correctly the phenomenology of strong interactions at low energies.
-Since its proposal \cite{Gell-Mann:1960mvl}, the LSM has been investigated in different contexts, from the low-energy nuclear theory of nucleon-meson interactions to ultra-relativistic high-energy heavy-ion collisions.
+Since its proposal \cite{Gell-Mann:1960mvl}, the LSM has been investigated in different contexts, from the low-energy nuclear theory of nucleon-meson interactions to ultrarelativistic high-energy heavy-ion collisions.
 Since very early, it has been mostly used to mimic and study the chiral transition of thermal QCD \cite{Baym:1977qb,Bochkarev:1995gi,Bilic:1997sh,Petropoulos:1998gt,Scavenius:1999zc,Roder:2003uz,Scavenius:2000qd,Scavenius:2000bb,Fraga:2004hp,Koide:2004yn,Sasaki:2007qh,Marko:2010cd,Nahrgang:2011mv}, but also to investigate this transition at finite density \cite{Palhares:2010be,Kahara:2010wh,Kroff:2014qxa}

-The lagrangian of the LSMq has the following form
+The Lagrangian of the LSMq has the following form

 where